nestybox/sysbox/README.md

 ## Thank You

-We thank you **very much** for using and contributing to Sysbox.
-We hope you find it useful and that it helps you use containers in new and more powerful ways.
+We thank you **very much** for using and/or contributing to Sysbox.
+We hope you find it interesting and that it helps you use containers in new and more powerful ways.

 [slack]: https://nestybox-support.slack.com/join/shared_invite/enQtOTA0NDQwMTkzMjg2LTAxNGJjYTU2ZmJkYTZjNDMwNmM4Y2YxNzZiZGJlZDM4OTc1NGUzZDFiNTM4NzM1ZTA2NDE3NzQ1ODg1YzhmNDQ#/